 With a team of experts in the field, the English Preparatory Program helps our students develop the essential skills to use the foreign language effectively.
 To cater such needs of our students, Istanbul Medipol University Preparatory Program is designed in four levels as per the Common European Framework of Reference for Languages: A1 (Beginner to Elementary), A2 (Elementary to Pre-intermediate), B1 (Pre-intermediate to Intermediate).
 B2 (Intermediate to Upper-intermediate).

 The completion of all levels is scheduled for 32 weeks.
-There are 26 class hours per week and each class hour consists of 45 minutes.
-At the end of 32 weeks, our students are expected to be able to use English accurately and fluently, which corresponds to B2+ Level (Upper-intermediate to Advanced).
-Our intensive English program provides our students with the required fundamental skills and enables them to use English fluently in their careers in an increasingly globalized world.
+Class hours are planned as 20-28 lesson hours per week and each class hour consists of 45 minutes.
+At the end of 32 weeks, our students are expected to be able to use English accurately and fluently, which corresponds to B2 Level (Upper-intermediate to Advanced).
+Our intensive English program aims to provide our students with the required fundamental skills (grammar, reading, listening, writing and speaking) and to enable them to use English fluently in their careers in an increasingly globalized world.
 In addition to using basic language structures, students in our intensive program also develop the ability to use the four fundamental language skills: reading, writing, listening and speaking.
 The ability to use English effectively will give learners the ability to understand and interpret academic reading passages and to write scientific and academic articles in various fields.
 When students successfully complete this intensive program, their level of English will enable them to follow the classes in their departments easily.

 The Preparatory Program is designed to be effective, efficient and responsive to the needs of the students, as required by its teaching objectives.
-Throughout the academic year, there are many examinations for students to see their progress and to identify their deficiencies, so that both the students and the instructors will have the opportunity to either eliminate or minimize the relevant problems with English.
+Throughout the academic year, various assessment tools are used such as examinations, projects and presentations for students to see their progress and identify their deficiencies.
+This way, both the students and the instructors will have the opportunity to either eliminate or minimize the relevant problems with English.

 The Preparatory Program is designed to offer contemporary and global language instruction.
-Total class hours per week (26 hours) comprise the courses Grammar, Academic Reading, Listening, Speaking, Academic Writing.
+The weekly schedule consists of 20-28 hours (it may vary based on levels).
+It includes Main Course, Grammar, Academic Reading, Listening, Speaking, and Academic Writing.

 The methods employed by our program are contemporary and acknowledged by language instruction systems world-wide.
 They are appropriate for the needs, levels and progress of our students.
 Our main aim in the Preparatory Program is to provide first-class language education to our students in addition to informing them on the cultural structure of English-speaking countries, which is an inevitable process of language instruction.
 The primarily expected outcome of our program is that students can understand the language, express what they understand, and use the language in their academic studies.

-Throughout the lessons, students will have the opportunity to practice their language skills and they will be provided with exercises, unit study questions, informative brochures and visually supplemented materials.
+Throughout the lessons, students will have the opportunity to practice their language skills and they will be provided with exercises, unit study questions, information brochures as well as visual and digital materials.
 In addition, the language learning methods we choose will provide our students with the opportunity to study independently, orienting them through subjects and guiding them.
 Another point we emphasize is teaching vocabulary; our students acquire 1000-1200 new words on average throughout each course phase.
 They will be able to use these words effectively in daily life, both while speaking and writing essays or articles.

 The teaching staff in our preparatory school are vigorous, experienced educators who have worked for many years in preparatory schools, and they have many certifications on different techniques and methodologies in the field of English teaching both in Turkey and abroad.
 Our teaching staff takes the time to work with our students individually or in groups during the week and notify the students of such study schedule.
 For effective instruction, the number of students in each group are kept at minimal level, and the study environment is geared towards meeting the needs of the students.